MelissaData/ProfilerObject-Java-Linux/README.md

 ## Run Bash Script
 Parameters:
-- -f or --file: a test csv file
+- --file: a test csv file

   This is convenient when you want to get results for a specific csv file in one run instead of testing multiple csv files in interactive mode.

+- --dataPath (optional): a data file path directory to test the Profiler Object
-- -l or --license (optional): a license string to test the Profiler Object
+- --license (optional): a license string to test the Profiler Object
-- -q or --quiet (optional): add to command if you do not want to get any console output from the Melissa Updater
+- --quiet (optional): add to command if you do not want to get any console output from the Melissa Updater

   When you have modified the script to match your data location, let's run the script.
 There are two modes:
 - Interactive